 The Chief Executive Officer has established an Audit Committee in compliance with section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and PGPA Rule section 17 Audit Committee for Commonwealth Entities.

-The committee is a sub-committee reporting to the Chief Executive Officer of the Australian Pesticides and Veterinary Medicines Authority (APVMA) established to assist the Chief Executive Officer discharge its responsibilities under the Agricultural and Veterinary Chemicals (Administration) Act 1992 and the Public Governance, Performance and Accountability Act 2013 in respect of financial reporting, performance reporting, risk oversight and management, internal control and compliance with relevant laws and policies.
+The committee is a sub-committee reporting to the Chief Executive Officer of the Australian Pesticides and Veterinary Medicines Authority (APVMA) established to assist the Chief Executive Officer discharge their responsibilities under the Agricultural and Veterinary Chemicals (Administration) Act 1992 and the Public Governance, Performance and Accountability Act 2013 in respect of financial reporting, performance reporting, risk oversight and management, internal control and compliance with relevant laws and policies.